yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 /opt/Axway-7.7/apigateway/posix/bin/update-apimanager --username=admin --password=MY_PASSWORD --group=API_MGR_GROUP   --productname=clientappreg
 ```

-If the API Gateway group is protected by a passphrase, you must append the command with `--passphrase=API_MGR_GROUP_PASSPHRASE`.
+If you do not specify the `--productname` option, the script updates API Manager.

 ### Step 6 - Verify the upgrade